 Originating from mountainous areas in South America, chinchillas are used to cool, cold and dry climates and have soft, dense fur to keep them warm.
 Keeping your pet chinchillas healthy and happy starts by creating a great home for them.

-- Large/secure living environments e.g. secure room /large metal mesh cage.
-With mesh floors include alternative flooring e.g. solid wood.
+- To be large and secure - such as a secure room or large metal mesh cage, with mesh floors as well as alternative flooring such as solid wood.
 Chinchillas can damage their feet when spending long periods standing on wire mesh.

-- Housing in quiet/calm areas away from dogs/cats/ferrets/other pets.
-They're a prey species, needing to hide in secure places, away from sights/smells of predators.
-Chinchillas prefer routine; they're quite shy and easily stressed if their home is near noise/activity
+- Quiet - chinchillas need to be kept in quiet and calm areas away from dogs, cats, ferrets and other pets.
+They're a prey species, so they need to be able to hide in secure places, away from the sights and smells of predators.
+Chinchillas prefer routine, and they're quite shy and easily stressed if their home is near noise or activity.

-- Their cage cleaned regularly so urine/droppings don't accumulate.
-Many chinchilla cages have trays underneath a mesh floor to collect waste.
+- Clean - clean their cage regularly so that urine and droppings don't accumulate.
+Many chinchilla cages have trays underneath a mesh floor to make it easy to collect waste.

 - Safe, secure and hazard-free - chinchillas are inquisitive and explore using their mouths, so make sure there aren't any hazards in their home that might hurt them.
 If they run freely around your house, always supervise them to stop them from harming themselves (such as by chewing electrical cables).

 If you're off on holiday, make sure you enlist the help of someone you trust to look after your chinchillas in their familiar home.
 If you do need to move them, make sure they're safe and comfortable while you're on the move.

 Putting familiar-smelling items or companion(s) in their carrier or new environment can help them feel more relaxed.